Creating a new NHS England: Health Education England, NHS Digital and NHS England have merged. Learn more.

 Helen Leigh-Phippard

-Expert by Experience, Psychological Professions Network (PPN) South East England.
+Expert by Experience, Psychological Professions Network, South East England.

 Helen is a service user and carer and has been an Expert by Experience with PPN SE for a number of years.
 She is also involved in psychology and mental health nursing education and NHS research as an Expert by Experience and sits on the Health Education England South East Mental Health Workforce Programme Board.
 Helen is passionate about working to bring the voices of services users and carers into the PPN at all levels and making NHS psychological services accessible for everyone.